-If you did some Montessori lessons last week with your kiddo(s) age 3 and up, please link up below.
-Please also make sure to either place the Montessori Monday button from the sidebar in your post or place a link back to this blog in your post.
-If you don't do that then your readers will miss out on the great lessons listed by others!
+If you've done some Montessori lessons lately with your kiddo(s) age 3 and up, please link up below.
+Please also make sure to either place the Montessori Monday button from the sidebar in your post or put a link back to this blog in your post.
 Thanks for reading and participating!